Hemanthkumar2112/Gemma2-2B-Translation-Agent/README.md

    ```bash
    docker logs -f container_id --tail 1000
    ```
-## Customizing the App
-- Feel free to modify the source code and rebuild the Docker image to customize the translation functionality.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.